canonical/snapd/docs/frameworks.md

     apps: hello-world

 A convenience afforded to frameworks is that commands don't require that the package name be appended.
-Eg, using the above `package.yaml`, either of these may be used:
+Eg, using the above `package.yaml`, use:

     $ baz --version
     1.1.235